-Ticks are one of the most common parasites found in the United States, and anyone (pets included) who spends time outdoors is likely to be bitten by this arachnid which feeds on blood.
+Ticks are one of the most common parasites found in the United States.
+Anyone (pets included) who spends time outdoors is likely to be bitten by this arachnid which feeds on blood, especially during the months of April-July when ticks are most active.
 While the thought of a tick is enough to alarm many people, the real reason for concern is the sicknesses that these bugs can cause.
-Here are the four most common tick-borne illnesses reported in the mid-Atlantic States according to the CDC and symptoms you should be aware of.
+Here are the four most common tick-borne illnesses reported in the mid-Atlantic States according to the Centers for Disease Control and Prevention (CDC) and symptoms you should be aware of.

 1. LYME DISEASE